psam3210/.github/topics/shortcuts-and-debugging/index.md

 ### Console

-You must've used it a ton already, but the Javascript `console` is the premier tool for developers to debug their code.
+You must’ve used it a ton already, but the Javascript `console` is the premier tool for developers to debug their code.
 The main way we use it is by calling its `log()` method and printing out messages.

 ```js
   console.log('hello');